TomasHubelbauer/apple-notes-database/README.md

 ### Consider splitting `POST` and `PUT` into different endpoints

-Maybe I should respect the semantics for `POST` being for creating new items and `PUT` being for updating existing items.
+Maybe I should respect the semantics for `POST` being for creating new items and `PUT` being for updating existing items and erroring if the item doesn't exist.

 In this scenario, `POST` would be a single-component path of just `POST /type` and would automatically assign a unique ID or it could optionally have a